 The 2013-2014 season was one for the record books at Midland University.
 Eisner again led his squad to the NAIA Division II National Tournament where the Warriors advanced all the way to the NAIA Division II National Championship Game.
 Midland finished the year with an overall record of 30-6 and Eisner was named the Rawlings NAIA Division II National Coach of the Year.

 In his final year at Midland University, Eisner led the Warriors to the GPAC Tournament Championship, an overall record of 26-8 and their third straight bid to the NAIA Division II National Tournament.
 Midland had only qualified for the NAIA National Tournament twice in their school history prior to his arrival in 2011.

-Eisner is the only coach in NAIA II history to take three different programs to the Elite Eight of the national tournament and the only coach to take two different programs to the National Championship Game.
+He is the only coach in NAIA history to lead three different programs to the Elite Eight of the men’s basketball national tournament and the only coach in NAIA Division II history to lead two different programs to the National Championship Game.

 A 1991 graduate of Creighton University with a double major in finance and business management, Eisner was an integral part of two Missouri Valley Conference championships and two appearances in the NCAA Tournament in 1989 and 1991.
 He led the MVC in three-point field goal percentage during the 1988-1989 season and was named a captain of the Bluejays the following season.

 The Chilton, Wisconsin native played high school ball for his father, Jim, where the Tigers won the 1986 Class B state championship his senior year.
 Eisner finished his four-year varsity career with 1,840 points.